How can I help?

 Your learning environment

-Specialist facilities and learning spaces will enhance and inspire your academic and practical development.
-Your course and assessments will enable you to develop strong problem-solving skills.
-Group work theory will be embedded throughout your modules to equip you with a rounded skillset, ready for the workplace.
+Specialist facilities and learning spaces – including our observation room – enhance and inspire your academic and practical development.
+Designed with real-world application in mind, course content and assessments help build strong, practical, problem-solving skills that are valuable in professional settings.
+With a strong focus on collaborative learning, group work is embedded throughout your modules to equip you with a rounded skillset, ready for the workplace.

-Why study Psychology in Education at Leeds Beckett University...
+Why study the BA (Hons) Psychology in Education course at Leeds Beckett University?

-3. Strong and meaningful partnerships with schools and community organisations
+3. Strong and meaningful partnerships with local SEND and alternative provision schools and community organisations

 Still thinking about your uni choices?
 Discover Uni has official information to help you decide.
 They provide statistics for courses taken from national surveys and data collected from universities about their students.